k8ssandra/k8ssandra-operator/docs/install/README.md

 * Kustomize
 * Build from source

-**Note:** Development of a Helm chart is in progress.
-See this [issue](https://github.com/k8ssandra/k8ssandra-operator/issues/98) for details.
+* Helm

 ## Prerequisites
-Make sure you have the following installed before going through the rest of the guide.
+For development environment, make sure you have the following installed before going through the rest of the guide.

 * kind
 * kubectx